zuozhenggh/learning-library/developer-library/mysql-nodejs/frontend/frontend.md

 # Creating a Micro-Service and Frontend

-## Before You Begin
+## Introduction

+Up until now we invoked our function from command line and via events.
+Time for a Web Frontend.

+Estimated Lab Time: 25 minutes

 ### Objectives

-- Build a Web Frontend for our data using a serverless microsoervice
+- Build a Web Frontend for our data using a serverless microservice
 - Learn about different ways to search for data in the MySQL Document Store and via SQL
 - LEarn to modify data in the MySQL Document Store

-### Introduction

-Up until now we invoked our function from command line and via events.
-Time for a Web Frontend.

-## **Step 1:** Understanding API Gateway
+## **STEP 1:** Understanding API Gateway

 **API Gateway** provides public access to private APIs.
 It provides different features like rate limiting or authentication to protect your application.